Place of Worship

 Overview

-A flag presentation was held during the dedication ceremony of new stained glass window at the Pentagon Chapel on September 11, 2003.
+Flag presentation during dedication of new stained glass window, Pentagon Chapel, September 11, 2003

-A flag presentation was held during the dedication ceremony of new stained glass window at the Pentagon Chapel on September 11, 2003.
-The new windows in the Chapel are dedicated to the memory of those who died in the Pentagon on September 11, 2001.
+A flag presentation was held during the dedication ceremony of a new stained glass window at the Pentagon Chapel on September 11, 2003.
+The windows in the Chapel were dedicated to the memory of those who died in the Pentagon on September 11, 2001.

-(DoD photo by Tech.
+Photo Credit: (DoD) Tech.
 Sgt.
-Andy Dunaway, U.S. Air Force.)
+Andy Dunaway, U.S. Air Force

 Space Attributes